 Aerate your humidor frequently

 If your humidor has a built-in ventilator, there’s no need to aerate it.
-If it doesn’t, make sure you open your cigar humidor every fortnight to provide a source of fresh air for the cigars.
+If it doesn’t, make sure you open your cigar humidor every couple weeks to provide a source of fresh air for the cigars.
 Because cigars are made from natural materials, they “breathe” over time using the surrounding oxygen.

 To aerate your humidor, open the lid and keep it open for one to two minutes.
 This is more than enough time for fresh air to get into the humidor.
 Once you close the lid, it will take a few hours for the humidor to return to its previous humidity level.